Addison Oaks

 About

-Addison Oaks is a 1,140-acre natural oasis close to home where visitors can recreate for the day, camp under the stars or explore the park’s rich history.
+Addison Oaks County Park & Campground is a 1,140-acre natural oasis close to home where visitors can recreate for the day, camp under the stars or explore the park’s rich history.
 Campers can stay on individual sites or in group camping areas, yurts or cabins.
 Activities include a 20+ mile trail system for hiking, horseback riding, mountain biking and winter fat tire biking; boat/kayak and bike rentals, 18-hole disc golf course, fishing, geocaching, picnicking, playgrounds and group picnic shelters.
-A 2.5-mile connector trail connects the main park to Addison Oaks-East and other nearby recreation areas.
+A 2.5-mile connector trail connects the main park to Addison Oaks-East Nature Park and other nearby recreation areas.
 The Solar System Trail, located along the popular Buhl Lake Loop, features two scale model displays of the solar system and can be enjoyed by both campers and day-use guests.
 The Historic Tudor-style Buhl Estate hosts weddings, banquets, receptions and business meetings, with food service by Oak Management and can be reached at 248-693-8305.

 Printable Map